igorpnk/Altium-DelphiScripts/README.md

 > Export/Import mech layer names, colours & mechanical pairs etc.

 RunDesignRules / RunDesignRulesZone.pas
-> Run DRC on an rectangular area or an object.
+> Run DRC on an rectangular area or a selected or picked object.

 DisperseComponents / DisperseComps.pas >
 > disperse/arrange unplaced components by class or source SchDoc into clusters at RHS edge of board outline.

 OutJob:
-OutJob-Script / Simple-OJ.pas
+OutJob-Script / SimpleOJScript.pas
 > demo of OutJob run script interacting with OutJob interface (Configure, Change & Generate)